Reducing Circuit Depth in Lindblad Simulation via Step-Size Extrapolation: Numerical Experiments

 \section{Numerical Experiments}

-We have evaluated the extrapolation strategies discussed in previous sections.
-We consider two specific extrapolation methods, \begin{enumerate} \item \emph{Richardson extrapoltion}, which corresponds to a polynomial interpolation on $n+1$ data points.
-The interpolating polynomial $p_n(\tau)$ is of degree less or equal to $n$, and evaluated at $\tau=0$. \item \emph{Polynomial regression}, which seeks a least-square fit of the $n+1$ data points, using a polynomial $p_m(\tau)$ with degree $m<n$. \end{enumerate}
+We now evaluate the extrapolation strategies discussed in previous sections.
+We consider two specific extrapolation methods, \begin{enumerate} \item \emph{Richardson extrapolation}, which corresponds to a polynomial interpolation on $n+1$ data points.
+The interpolating polynomial $p_n(\tau)$ has degree at most $n$ and is evaluated at $\tau = 0$. \item \emph{Polynomial regression}, which seeks a least-squares fit to the $n+1$ data points using a polynomial $p_m(\tau)$ of degree $m < n$. \end{enumerate}

 In addition to the extrapolation methods, we also choose the nodes $\{\tau_j\}$ from either equidistant nodes $[0, \tau_{\max}]$, with the first node being $\tau_{\min} = \tau_{\max}/(n+1)$.
 Perturbed Chebyshev nodes in the same interval are also implemented with perturbations ensuring that $T/\tau_j$ are moved to the closest integers.